tact-lang/pitaya/docs/configuration.md

 - Old log directories are cleaned up periodically; component files rotate by size.
 - Custom redaction patterns from `logging.redaction.custom_patterns` are applied to both logs and emitted events.

+## Effective config persistence and resume

+On a fresh run, Pitaya writes the fully merged configuration (CLI + env + .env + file + defaults):

+- Unredacted copy to `pitaya_state/<run_id>/config.json` (for fidelity on resume).
+The `pitaya_state/` directory is git‑ignored by default.
+- Redacted copy to `logs/<run_id>/config.json` (tokens/API keys masked) for auditability alongside logs.

+On `--resume <run_id>`, Pitaya loads the saved effective config by default.
+This preserves durable keys and behavior.
+CLI overrides on resume are applied as follows:

+- Safe overrides (applied by default): timeouts, Docker image, force_commit, parallelism settings, queue randomization, and auth secrets/base URL.
+- Unsafe overrides (require `--override-config`): `model`, `plugin_name`, and `runner.network_egress`.

+When unsafe overrides are applied, durable keys might change.
+To avoid collisions with previously scheduled tasks, you can choose a policy with `--resume-key-policy`:

+- `strict` (default): keep keys unchanged; if an override would change them, it is ignored.
+- `suffix`: append a short resume suffix to newly generated keys (e.g., `/r1a2b`).

 ## Tips

 - Prefer configuration for persistent team defaults; use CLI for ad‑hoc overrides.